thenexthub/Codira/docs/DebuggingTheCompiler.md

 functionality, such as arbitrary expression evaluation.

-There are some pre-defined custom commands which can be especially useful while debugging the swift compiler.
-These commands live in `swift/utils/lldb/lldbToolBox.py`.
-There is a wrapper script available in `SWIFT_BINARY_DIR/bin/lldb-with-tools` which launches lldb with those commands loaded.
+There are some pre-defined custom commands which can be especially useful while debugging the language compiler.
+These commands live in `language/utils/lldb/lldbToolBox.py`.
+There is a wrapper script available in `LANGUAGE_BINARY_DIR/bin/lldb-with-tools` which launches lldb with those commands loaded.

 A command named `sequence` is included in lldbToolBox. `sequence` runs